dotja/dynamic_html_with_javascript/README.md

-# dynamic_html_with_javascript
+# Dynamic HTML with Javascript
-Tutorial on how to create HTML code with Javascript
+A tutorial on how to create HTML code with Javascript.